Rosalynn Carter's intimate funeral is held in the town where she and her husband were born

 Lowden, the Carters' longtime friend and personal minister, also officiated Tuesday, emphasizing that Rosalynn Carter's work, from the Georgia statehouse when Jimmy Carter was governor to the 120-plus countries that she visited, was an extension of her faith.

-“When she read the word of God, it went to her head, and then it went to her heart” and then into action, Lowden said. ”From her head to her heart to her hands, and she made it a habit.
-If you love our first lady who was global, make it a habit.
-Take your passion and make it a habit.
-Link your passion up with compassion.
-Then there will be peace.
-Then there will be love.”

-Barricades were set up along the route for the public to pay their respects.

-The motorcade carried Rosalynn Carter from Marantha for the last time through the town where she lived for more than 80 of her 96 years, passing holiday lights and decorations including a photo collage in front of the downtown tree featuring the “First Lady of Plains.”
+After the funeral, her children, grandchildren and great-grandchildren walked alongside an SUV carrying Jimmy Carter as Rosalynn Carter was carried from Marantha for the last time through the town where she lived for more than 80 of her 96 years.

+The motorcade passed holiday lights and decorations including a photo collage in front of the downtown tree featuring the “First Lady of Plains.”

-Her casket passed the old high school where she was valedictorian during World War II and Plains Baptist Church where she and the former president were once outliers arguing for racial integration.
-The motorcade then snaked through the commercial district where she became Jimmy's indispensable partner in their peanut business, the old train depot where she helped run the winning 1976 presidential campaign, and Plains Methodist Church where she married young Navy Lt.
-Jimmy Carter at the age of 18, in 1946.
+The route also included the old high school where she was valedictorian during World War II, Plains Baptist Church where she and the former president were once outliers arguing for racial integration, the commercial district where she became Jimmy's indispensable partner in their peanut business, the old train depot where she helped run the winning 1976 presidential campaign, and Plains Methodist Church, where as an 18-year-old in 1946, she married young Navy Lt.
+Jimmy Carter.

 She will be buried in view of the front porch of the home where the 39th American president still lives.